 Philanthro∙be weekends are for women who are interested in rediscovering what matters to them in order to create a better world.
 By exploring what fulfills and motivates us, we align our philanthropy with our actions and become intentional about what and how we give.
 These weekends provide the space, time and structure to create a vision for the future.
 Take time out for yourself, and make an impact in your community.

-The 2014 Philanthro∙be Retreat was held on the weekend of March 7-9, 2014.
+There are currently no retreats planned for 2018.
 If you are interested and would like information regarding future events, please sign up to follow the blog, or send an email.